We are a leading research-based Law School.

 We can boast a number of recognised international and national experts from a wide variety of legal scholarship; ranging from domestic private and public law, to international and European law, as well as contextual, socio-legal and theoretical legal studies.

-The Law School has institutional recognition for its expertise in the areas of environmental law, human rights law and financial regulation.
+We have institutional recognition for our expertise in the areas of environmental law, human rights law and financial regulation.

-cross-disciplinary and transnational studies, providing our students with an opportunity to participate fully in the research culture of the Law School.
+Our postgraduate programmes, both the taught and research based, are informed by these cross-disciplinary and transnational studies, providing our students with an opportunity to participate fully in the research culture of the Law School.

-A good example is our cross-disciplinary Contested Common Land
+A good example is our cross-disciplinary Contested Common Land Project.